 Tolkien is a 2019 American biographical drama film directed by Dome Karukoski and written by David Gleeson and Stephen Beresford.
 It is about the early life of English professor J. R. R. Tolkien, author of The Hobbit, The Lord of the Rings, and The Silmarillion, as well as notable academic works.

 Tolkien provides examples of:

 - The Ace: When Tolkien a schoolboy, an English teacher attempts to dress him down by having the class read The Canterbury Tales, and suggesting he can "follow along".
-When Tolkien's turn comes, he recites his passage from memory with perfect pronunciation.
+To make matters worse, his classmates steal his copy so that he has nothing to read from.
+When Tolkien's turn to read out loud comes, he recites his passage from memory with perfect pronunciation.

 - Artistic License History: